PoisotLab/ms_betacov_mapping/README.md

 (low) to high (green); and host compositional uniqueness runs from cyan (low) to red (high).
 The GMTC suggests that the highest evolutionary potential for emergence exists in unique and diverse host communities with low viral sharing, *i.e.* pixels around yellow.
-All components are scaled in brightness so that a pixel with no sharing, no phylogenetic diversity, and no compositional uniqueness would be black, and a pixel with maximal values for each would be white.](figures/risk_trivariate.png){#fig:trivariate}
+All components within bat host ranges are scaled in brightness so that a pixel with no sharing, no phylogenetic diversity, and no compositional uniqueness would be black, and a pixel with maximal values for each would be white.](figures/risk_trivariate.png){#fig:trivariate}

 The greatest evolutionary potential for zoonotic emergence exists where pathogen pools have a high genetic diversity and high propensity for cross-species